teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

     join `quotes-v3` behind the saved-handler bridge.
 Parity reads remain bounded, visible recalls use one explicit write operation, `observe` suppresses all v3 mutations, and the package remains inactive by default.
+16. **MB755 — anonymous quote identity repair:** complete in source.
+The saved handler and v3 write service bind SQL `NULL` for anonymous authors; fresh schema and an idempotent migration use a nullable FK with `ON DELETE SET NULL`.
+Operational promotion remains paused until the migration and live observe write are verified.

-The next step is supervised observe-first evidence on one development channel, followed by an explicit promotion decision.
+The next step is to deploy MB755, repeat supervised observe evidence on the same development channel, followed by an explicit promotion decision.
 Only if operational evidence justifies it should a distinct reviewed path consider automatic remediation;
 manual containment remains reversible and exact.